Incipient quantum spin Hall insulator under strong correlations

-\eeq using the numerically exact DQMC method \cite{mfp,Haldanequarter,quarter,gapopen} mostly in a $6\times6\times2$ cluster due to the sign problem.
+\eeq using the unbiased DQMC method \cite{mfp,Haldanequarter,quarter,gapopen,DingCP2022,DingPRX2024} on a $6\times6\times2$ cluster restricted by the sign problem (see Supplemental Material\cite{Mai2025SM}).
 The Jackknife estimate is used to calculate the error bar.
-We also compute bigger system size to gauge the finite-size effects (FSE) and demonstrate how the minimal magnetic field ($\phi~(\text{or}~\phi_{\text{TRI}})/\phi_0=1/N_c=1/36$) can minimize the FSE while approaching the zero-field topology.
+The minimal magnetic flux ($\Phi~(\text{or}~\Phi_{\text{TRI}})/\Phi_0=1/N_c=1/36$) is used to accurately determine the zero-field topology using \disp{eq4} and minimize finite-size effects (see Supplemental Material\cite{Mai2025SM} for details).

-We continue with $t'=0.1$, consistent with the previous solvable example in \figdisp{fig:nonintAF}, which exhibits a significant QSH gap $\Delta_{\text{QSH}}=2\lambda_v^{\rm c}\approx1.04$ when $\lambda_v=U=0$.
-As $U$ increases, the half-filled system transitions into a TriMI with AFM$_{xy}$ at $U_c=5$.
-Now considering a TriMI at fixed $U=6$, we turn on $\lambda_v$.
-As indicated by $\chi_{\rm TRI}$ in \figdisp{fig:U6}(a) at $\beta=5$, the system remains trivial for small $\lambda_v$, appears to reach $C_s=1$ in an intermediate region of $\lambda_v$, and becomes a BI for sufficiently large $\lambda_v$.
-This behavior is similar to that shown in \figdisp{fig:nonintAF}(e) at $\beta=5$.
-From this analogy, one may infer that the intermediate region in \figdisp{fig:U6}(a) indicates the QAH phase corresponding to AFCI, consistent with the previous mean-field studies\cite{JiangPRL2018,LiuPRL2024}.
-However, this conclusion does not hold as we explore lower temperature $\beta=10$ in \figdisp{fig:U6}(a).
-Surprisingly, the leading dip in the intermediate region shifts to $\langle n\rangle=2.056$ ($C_s=2$), indicating that the QAH feature transforms into an incipient QSH at low enough temperature.
-Fixing $\lambda_v=1.8$, we examine the temperature evolution of $\chi_{\rm TRI}$ in \figdisp{fig:U6}(b).
-At $\beta=5$, the dip is located at $\langle n\rangle=2.028$ (indicating $C_s=1$).
-However, as $\beta$ increases to $8$, a second dip at $\langle n\rangle=2.056$ (indicating $C_s=2$) emerges, and with further increasing $\beta$, this dip dominates and hence stabilizes an incipient QSH insulator.
-The overall phase evolution as $\lambda_v$ and $\beta$ vary at $U=6$ is depicted in \figdisp{fig:U6}(c).
-Note that the blue line shows the crossover from QAH to QSH or BI.
-At low temperature, the non-trivial topology that persists is the QSH effect.
+we continue with $t'=0.1$ which exhibits a sizable QSH gap $\Delta_{\text{QSH}}=2\lambda_v^{\rm c}\approx1.04$ at half-filling when $\lambda_v=U=0$.
+As $U$ increases, the QSH phase transitions into a trivial MI with ${xy}-$AFM at $U_c=5t$.
+Fixing $U = 6t$ in the MI regime, we now turn on $\lambda_v$.
+As indicated by $\chi_{\rm TRI}$ in \figdisp{fig:U6}(a) at $\beta=1/(k_BT)=5t^{-1}$, the system remains trivial for small $\lambda_v$, seems to support $C_s=1$ for intermediate $\lambda_v$ like \figdisp{fig:nonintAF}(e), and becomes a BI for sufficiently large $\lambda_v$.
+However, upon cooling to $\beta=10$ (\figdisp{fig:U6}(a)), we find a qualitatively different picture.
+Namely, the leading dip in the intermediate region moves to $\langle n\rangle=2.056$ corresponding to $C_s = 2$, indicating that the true low-temperature state is an incipient QSH insulator rather than a QAH state.
+This evolution is further clarified in \figdisp{fig:U6}(b), where we track $\chi_{\rm TRI}$ at fixed $\lambda_v = 1.8$.
+At $\beta = 5$, a $C_s = 1$ dip is present, consistent with QAH-like features.
+But as $\beta$ increases to 8 and beyond, a second dip corresponding to $C_s = 2$ emerges and eventually dominates, signaling the stabilization of a QSH phase.
+The full phase evolution as a function of $\lambda_v$ and $\beta$ is summarized in \figdisp{fig:U6}(c).
+The blue line marks the {\it crossover} between high-temperature QAH-like behavior and either a QSH or BI phase at low temperatures.